jrliv/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 14: May 15, 2017

+**Today's Progress**: Practiced formatting strings and using conditional statements.
+Started reviewing loops.

+**Thoughts:** Glad to keep moving on.
+I plan on creating more gists for the stuff I've been learning.

 ### Day 13: May 14, 2017

 **Today's Progress**: Went over conditional statements more and studied if, if-else, and switch statements.